tmontes/python-wires/docs/source/support.rst

     For these motives, the only supported version is the latest `PyPI released version <https://pypi.org/pypi/wires>`_, running on an interpreter and platform for which automated testing is in place:

-    * CPython 2.7 on a glibc based Linux system.
+    * CPython 2.7 on 64 bit Linux, Windows or macOS systems.
-    * CPython 3.6 on a glibc based Linux system.
+    * CPython 3.6 on 64 bit Linux, Windows or macOS systems.
-    * CPython 3.7 on a glibc based Linux system.
+    * CPython 3.7 on 64 bit Linux, Windows or macOS systems.

     Other interpreters and platforms may become supported in the future.